Heliozoa/elm_rs/elm_rs/README.md

 ### Serde compatibility
 The `serde` feature enables compatibility with serde attributes.
 Currently the following attributes are supported:

 #### Container attributes
 - rename_all
 - tag
 - tag & content
 - untagged
 - transparent

 #### Variant attributes
 - rename
 - rename_all
 - skip
 - other

 #### Field attributes
 - rename
 - skip

 ### 0.2.0
 - [x] Generate Elm types with the `Elm` trait and derive macro
-- [x] Generate JSON encoders and decoders with the `ElmEncode` trait and derive macro
+- [x] Generate JSON encoders and decoders with the `ElmEncode` and `ElmDecode` traits and derive macros
 - [x] Basic generic support
 - [x] Compatibility with most serde attributes
 - [x] Support for simple queries